Home Directory Service

 In order to use the Home Directory service, you must have:

 - An Eservices account (automatically created for faculty, staff, and students when they join the UVa community).
 It includes access to storage space on the HDS.
-To find out if you have an account, type your UVa Computing ID here: If you do not have an account, go to the Accounts page and create an Eservices account, which also gives you access to the Home Directory Service.
+If you are off Grounds, connect to the UVa Network first by using the UVa Cisco VPN Client (UVa Anywhere profile), before attempting to access the UVa Home Directory Service.

 Once you have the required account, you can access the Home Directory from any computer connected to the UVa network via: